szab100/memo/snippets-osx.md

 ##### To copy/paste from the OS X clipboard:

-- pbcopy (pasteboard copy)

-To pipe the output of the command to the OS X clipboard:
+- pbcopy (pasteboard copy) - to pipe the output of the command to the OS X clipboard:
 ```
 ls | pbcopy
 ```

 - pbpaste (pasteboard paste)
 ```
 pbpaste > file.txt
 ```

 - To escape spaces properly in the directory path:
 ```
 pwd | pbcopy
 cd "`pbpaste`"